 I am always on the hunt for new recipes and in particular beef burger ideas.
-I posted a few recipes lately that we all really enjoyed slow roasted tomatoes and onion marmalade.
-Seeing as I had them in the fridge and knowing they would taste great with some brie cheese – well, I decided to make some dry aged beef burgers for the family!
+I posted a few recipes lately that we all really enjoyed slow-roasted tomatoes and onion marmalade.
+Seeing as I had them in the fridge and knowing they would taste great with some brie cheese - well, I decided to make some delicious beef burgers using the organic minced beef I had in the freezer for the family!

 Health Benefits - Really?